Jinrusui/Jinrusui/README.md

 I'm a Master's student in Artificial Intelligence at the University of Edinburgh.
 My work revolves around **large language models**, **multimodal learning**, **world models**, and **reinforcement learning**.
 I’m passionate about building intelligent agents, exploring innovative learning strategies, and redefining what AI can do in dynamic environments—especially in games and simulations.

+Before that, I completed a BSc in Mathematics, Statistics, Economics, and Operational Research at the University of Warwick.

 ---

 ### 🔭 Current Project